Great Retreat (Serbia): The northern route

-The Northern Column, consisting of the First, Second, and Third Armies, as well as units from the Defence of Belgrade, took the route through southern Montenegro, passing through Peja to Shkodër, via Rožaje, Andrijevica and Podgorica.
+The Northern Column, consisting of the First, Second, and Third Armies, as well as units from the Defence of Belgrade, took the route through Southern Montenegro, passing through Peć to Shkodër, via Rožaje, Andrijevica and Podgorica.

 This column, which included the largest contingent of Serbian troops, also included a mobile medical unit the First Serbian-English Field Hospital, with two doctors, six nurses and six ambulance drivers.
 The medical unit was headed by British nurse and commissioned major Mabel Stobart.
 The Northern Column was tasked with covering the retreat of other units, acting as a rearguard against Austro-Hungarian, Bulgarian, and German forces.
-Delayed by this responsibility, the column only began leaving Pejë on 7 December.
-Tracing an arc from northwest to southwest through Montenegrin territory and skirting the northern border of Albania through the snow-covered mountains, hunger, exposure, and disease took a heavy toll as it traversed the snow-covered Montenegrin mountains, killing thousands of soldiers, civilians, and prisoners of war.
+Delayed by this responsibility, the column only began leaving Peć on 7 December.
+Tracing an arc from north-west to south-west through Montenegrin territory and skirting the northern border of Albania through the snow-covered mountains, hunger, exposure, and disease took a heavy toll as it traversed the snow-covered Montenegrin mountains, killing thousands of soldiers, civilians, and prisoners of war.

-The northern column began to reach Shkodër on 15 December.
-Serbian officers and artillery crews in Montenegro handed over 30 cannons to the Montenegrin Army, Montenegrin forces played a key role in covering up the withdrawal, most notably against Austro-Hungarian forces in the Battle of Mojkovac.
+The Northern Column began to reach Shkodër on 15 December.
+Serbian officers and artillery crews in Montenegro handed over 30 cannons to the Royal Montenegrin Army, Montenegrin forces played a key role in covering up the withdrawal, most notably against Austro-Hungarian forces in the Battle of Mojkovac.